HomeAnswersMedical Gastroenterologyanal fissure

 Welcome back to icliniq.com.

 At the moment, since it is not bleeding or causing pain, it suggests that things have probably healed from before.
-The best course of action I can suggest is to wait for the sigmoidoscopy, which will provide clearer information for deciding on future treatment if required.
+The best course of action I can suggest is to wait for the sigmoidoscopy, which will provide clearer information to help decide on future treatment, if required.

 Thank you.